chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-2.md

     - ["RLBox Overview"][rlbox].
 - 2022\. ["The influence of Self"][the-influence-of-self], Patrick Dubroy.
 - 2021\. ["Modifiable Software Systems: Smalltalk and HyperCard"][modifiable-software-systems], Josh Justice.
+- 2021\. ["The Secret Life of SIM Cards"][java-sim], Karl Koscher, Eric Butler.
 - 2023\. ["structure and interpretation of flutter"][wingo-dart-flutter], Andy Wingo.
 - 2023\. ["C as Abstract Machine"][c-not-created-as-abstract-machine], Chris Siebenmann.
 - 2023\. ["Parsers | TLB Hit Podcast"][tlb-hit], Chris Leary, JF Bastien.
 - 2023\. ["Embrace the 'Kinda'"][dan-gohman-kinda], Dan Gohman.
 - 2023\. ["What is WASI?"][yosh-wasi], Yoshua Wuyts.
+- 2023\. ["a world to win: webassembly for the rest of us"][a-world-to-win], Andy Wingo.

 If you're still here, congratulations.
 Treat yourself to a 1987 interview with Bill Atkinson on "The Computer Chronicles".